-In addition for temporary installations (e.g.: rental and staging, lease, events ...) the following requirements apply:
+In addition to temporary installations (e.g.: rental and staging, lease, events ...) the following requirements apply:

-- This product can only be installed by Barco or sold or leased only to valid laser light show variance holders.
-In other words our installers are required to have an approved laser light show variance.
-Such installers may currently hold a valid variance for production of Class IIIb and IV laser light shows and/or for incorporation of the RG3 LIPs into their shows.
-Dealers and distributors are also required to obtain a valid laser light show variance. - This product shall be located in such a way that all propagating beam paths within the Restriction Zone, and the audience can be directly observed at all times. - Effects other than front or rear screen projections shall not be performed. - Communication shall be maintained with other personnel assisting in surveillance of the LIP projection. - In the event of any unsafe condition, immediately terminates (or designate the termination) of LIP projection light.
+- Rental companies shall have a laser light show variance because they have direct relationship with the installers of the rented equipment. - This product shall be located in such a way that all propagating beam paths within the Restriction Zone, and the audience can be directly observed at all times. - Communication shall be maintained with other personnel assisting in surveillance of the LIP projection. - In the event of any unsafe condition, immediately terminates (or designate the termination) of LIP projection light.